andromaqui/audio_synthesizer/README.md

 ## Instructions
 In order to run the project you should have Maven and Java 10 installed on your machine.

+## Description

 ## TODO
 - Beautify code
-- Add ways to control the frequency played from the keyboard
 - Add comments around the logic used behind oscillators
+- Add volume control
+- Add low pass & high pass filter